 Roger Langley - Likes to be in control.

 Roger Langley is the self-appointed "head" of Six of One.
-A person who, no matter how multi-talentless he appears to be to many of us, likes to be in control of everything to do with the Society.
+A person who, no matter how multi-talentless he appears to be to many people, likes to be in control of everything to do with the Society.
 In the mid 1980s he and his wife Karen were in a position whereby they took over the day-to-day running of the Society (including the Society's finances).
-Since then, his hold on the Society has increased as time has gone by.
+Since then, his hold on the Society has increased as time has gone by, and in 2016 it became aparent that he now even controls the society's eBay page, bringing in much money each month via PayPal.
 Click HERE to see how he re-wrote the Society history.
 Below are more examples of his over-inflated ego.

 "Roger always maintained that this was the reason he had to print another news leaflet.
 Ridiculous, when you examine it.
 In The Village went to the printers around 3 weeks before the work-ins and at a push we could have updated the news sections, perhaps a week and a half before if some important news arrived late as it would be at around this time that physical printing would begin.
 However, it would appear that news only ever hit Ipswich during the time that the magazine was at the printers, the rest of the time the Prisoner world was silent!"